kamilburda/gimp-export-layers/resources/docs/sections/Installation.md

 * GIMP 2.10: `/Users/[your username]/Library/Application Support/GIMP/2.10/plug-ins`

 If you can't locate the folder, open GIMP, go to "Edit → Preferences → Folders → Plug-Ins" and use one of the listed folders.

-To check if the correct version of Python is installed, start GIMP and go to "Filters → Python-Fu → Console".
-The console must display "Python 2.7" or later from the 2.7.x series.
-If not, install Python 2.7, open `/Applications/Gimp.app/Contents/Resources/lib/gimp/2.0/interpreters/pygimp.interp` and change its contents to the following:

-    python=[path to Python 2.7 executable]
-    /usr/bin/python=[path to Python 2.7 executable]
-    :Python:E::py::python:

-`[path to Python 2.7 executable]` is usually `/usr/bin/python` or `/usr/bin/python2.7`.

 Upgrading from 2.x to to 3.x